HIIT Conditioning: HIIT Drills – Part 1

 One set in the long intervals should be longer than 20-30minutes (e.g. long intervals 3′-3′ takes 6minutes for one repetition, so doing 4x3min is already 24minutes long set).
 For this reason, long intervals are usually performed for one set only (two tops).
-In team sports, athletes are already time constrained, and for that sole reason, long intervals are usually not that frequently performed.
-They are most likely to be performed when there are not many sport practices (as in the off season), when the athlete is in the rehab phase, or when the athlete is really shitty with his MAS score (coaching wisdom suggest that lower level athletes should spend more time with longer intervals).
-I am advocate of performing them occasionally through the season, for the sake of variety and covering more ‘extensive’ ranges of conditioning, every now and then.
+In team sports, athletes are already time-constrained, and for that sole reason, long intervals are usually not that frequently performed.
+They are most likely to be performed when there are not many sport practices (as in the offseason), when the athlete is in the rehab phase, or when the athlete is really shitty with his MAS score (coaching wisdom suggest that lower-level athletes should spend more time with longer intervals).
+I am an advocate of performing them occasionally through the season, for the sake of variety and covering more ‘extensive’ ranges of conditioning, every now and then.
 More about this in the upcoming chapter on planning.

 Progressions with Long Intervals